tamberg/fhnw-idb/introduction/CircuitPython/blink_README.md

 ## Challenge

-The small application in `main.py` toggles the onboard led (red) endlessly.
+The program `main.py` toggles the onboard led (red) endlessly.
 You can test this application using the **MU-Editor**.
 But the application is not persistently stored on the board.
 After a reboot the code is lost.

 **Question: How it possible to run own code even after rebooting the board?**